Evidence for a three-dimensional quantum spin liquid in PbCuTe$_{2}$O$_{6}$

-In this work we provide strong experimental and theoretical evidence for the quantum spin liquid state in \pcto.
-We perform neutron diffraction and inelastic neutron scattering measurements and show that the absence of long-range magnetic order in the ground state of this compound is accompanied by diffuse spheres of dispersionless inelastic scattering consistent with a multi-particle continuum of spinons.
-We also determine the exchange interactions using density functional theory and establish that a new and unexplored frustrated motif is responsible for this behaviour.
-Finally, we reproduce the observed ground state and dynamics using pseudo-fermion functional renormalization group calculations and provide a coherent interpretation of \pcto as a quantum spin liquid.
+In the following, we provide strong experimental and theoretical indications for the quantum spin liquid state in \pcto.
+We perform neutron diffraction and inelastic neutron scattering measurements and show that the absence of long-range magnetic order in the powder sample of this compound is accompanied by diffuse spheres of dispersionless inelastic scattering consistent with a multi-particle continuum of spinons.
+We also determine the exchange interactions using density functional theory and establish that a three dimensional frustrated motif called the hyper-hyperkagome is responsible for this behaviour.
+Finally, we reproduce the observed ground state and dynamics using pseudo-fermion functional renormalization group calculations and show that this Hamiltonian generates the behaviours associated with a quantum spin liquid.
+The strength of our work lies at the excellent agreement between the experiment and theory that has not been observed until now for quantum spin liquids arising in such complex three dimensional systems.